kkhanhluu/kkhanhluu.github.io/content/blog/loose-equality-vs-strict-equality/index.md

 time: 10
 ---

 > In this appendix, I present some of the problematic features of JavaScript that are easily avoided.
-By simply avoiding these features, you make JavaScript a better language, and yourself a better programmer.
+By simply avoiding these features, you make JavaScript a better language, and yourself a better programmer:
 > **== (loose equality)**

 That’s how the great Douglas Crockford in his excellent _[Javascript: The Good Parts](https://www.amazon.de/-/en/Douglas-Crockford/dp/0596517742)_ introduced the bad parts in javascript and listed the loose equality aka `==` operator as the first bad part of this programming language.
 It’s a very common advice for javascript newcomers to completely abandon `==` and use his twin `===` operator instead.
 There's also an eslint rule [eqeqeq](https://eslint.org/docs/rules/eqeqeq) to force developer completely get rid of `==`.
 What's really `==`, how does it work under the hood and how is it different to their twin `===`?
 If those questions intrigue you, this post can give you the answer.